 Engineering – Admin +.
 These dude/dudettes design and implement what the IT people and Admins do.
 They are the ones whose job is to make the decisions of when updates/upgrades are done, how they are done, who does them, and when they are done.
 They determine what-affects-what in a matrix of technologies that may intersect.
 They have years of experience and tend to be specialized but still well versed in as many technologies as possible.
 Good reference = Tier 2/3/4, Master Admin.
 Analogous to Electrical Engineer at GM, designing car systems.

 Architect – Master Engineer.
 Designs whole environments.
 Develops vision for future use and paths.
 Good reference = Tier3/4.
-Analogous to : Designer at GM, specifically the man who designs each model year Camaro, etc.
+Analogous to : Designer at GM, specifically the person who designs each model year Camaro, etc.

 Networking – These guys run, maintain, plan and build connections, not servers.
 They make sure servers can talk to other servers, the web works, email servers can talk to the right servers, communication security.
 Basically, if one computer or server or office wants to move data from one place to another, these guys handle it.
 (Keywords: Cisco, Lucent, Alcatel, Nortel, TCP/IP, IPV4, IPV6, Routing, Switching, Packets, Gateways, Wireless, Cat 5, Wiring, Cabling, Load balancing, F5, Big IP)

 Storage – These guys are easier to identify…they do storage.
 Storage entails disks and storage arrays.
 They may be attached to servers, they may be attached to networks, but the primary function is holding data and keeping it safe.
-(Keywords: SAN, NAS, NFS, RAID, NetApp, EMC, 3Par, SCSI, iSCSI, Fibre Channel, Fabric, Deduplication, Backup, Samba, Filers)
+(Keywords: SAN, NAS, NFS, RAID, NetApp, EMC, 3Par, SCSI, iSCSI, Fibre Channel, Fabric, Duplication, Deduplication, Backup, Samba, Filers)

 Database – DBA’s.
 (Stands for Data Base Administrator) These guys are also easier to identify, fewer keywords.
 They are a subset of programmers who specialize in Query Language- fancy term for database coding.
 There are different types of databases- relational, transactional, object-based, etc. (Keywords: Oracle, Sybase, SQL, MySQL, Postgre, Access, Hadoop, Big Data )

 Security – Alright, these guys are a little reclusive.
-They can be physical security guys (doorpad, keypads, entry systems, loss prevention, etc.), server-based guys (user access, user admin, password sets, encryption, intrusion detection, malware prevention, etc.), or flat-out hackers (intrusion detection, security hole tester, etc.)- a.k.a. “white hats”, their job is to hack into their own systems (or clients’ systems) and figure out what needs to be fixed/patched in order to prevent a “black hat” (bad guy) from cracking in and causing damage.
+They can be physical security guys (doorpad, keypads, entry systems, loss prevention, etc.), server-based guys (user access, user admin, password sets, encryption, intrusion detection, malware prevention, etc.), or flat-out hackers (intrusion detection, security hole tester, etc.)- a.k.a. “white hats”, whose job is to hack into their own systems (or clients’ systems) and figure out what needs to be fixed/patched in order to prevent a “black hat” (bad guy) from cracking in and causing damage.
 Either way, the job is to protect company assets, physical and digital.

 Managerial – Applies to any of these categories.
 I think you can figure this one out on your own…